jamesravi/BetterArchiver/README.md

 ## Installation

-Addon can be found in the Firefox Addon store [sometime soon possibly](https://example.com).

-You can also load this repository as an [unpacked extension](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox) for development purposes.
+Addon is not yet on the Firefox Addon store, but for now you can load this repository as an [unpacked extension](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox) for development purposes.

 ## Usage